 Goblet Squat

 The goblet squat can be an effective way of building muscle in your legs from home.
 All you need to do it is a single dumbbell or kettlebell.
-This means you’ll have constant tension throughout the movement, similarly to the traditional barbell squat.
+This means you’ll have constant tension throughout the movement, similar to a traditional barbell squat.

 To do this exercise, grab a single dumbbell or kettlebell.
-To grip the dumbbell, hold it upright with the palms of your hands underneath one of the two heads.
-Hold the weight into your chest with your elbows tucked.
-Keep your feet at just wider than shoulder width and lower yourself down until you reach parallel or lower.
+Grip it in the palm of your hands underneath one of the two dumbbell heads or on the kettlebell handle.
+Hold the weight against your chest with your elbows tucked.
+Keep your feet at just wider than shoulder-width and lower yourself down until you reach parallel or lower.
 Then drive yourself up with your back straight and chest high.

 What are the benefits of goblet squats?